helixstream/go-ratelimit-manager/README.md

 ```

 #### Can Make Request
-CanMakeRequest returns bool, int64.
+`CanMakeRequest` returns bool, int64.
 If a request can be made it returns true, 0.
 If a request cannot be made it returns false, and the time in milliseconds the program should
-wait before making another request
+wait before calling `CanMakeRequest` again
 ```go
 canMake, sleepTime := limiter.CanMakeRequest(requestWeight)
 ```